 Just for the record, I have a great-aunt who went back to school later in life.
 She proudly walked across the stage to receive her Bachelor’s degree when she was in her late 60s.
 She then went on to work at a local college for many years (in case anyone thinks that a degree attained that late in life is wasted).

-Resources to help you decide
+Resources to help you decide if returning to college is right for you

 The Adult Student’s Guide to Survival and Success by Al Siebert, PhD and Mary Karr, MS